MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 - Connect with sign-in works only for attended runs.
 Running unattended with this kind of connection will fail.
 - Queue time duration is limited to one hour.
-- On AD-joined but not Entra-joined machines, you must [allow-list your Power Platform tenant](how-to/allow-list-tenant-for-connect-with-sign-in-and-registration.md) for your machine to trust passwordless tokens from that tenant.
+- On AD-joined but not Entra-joined machines, you must [allowlist your Power Platform tenant](how-to/allowlist-tenant-for-connect-with-sign-in-and-registration.md) for your machine to trust passwordless tokens from that tenant.

 > [!IMPORTANT]
 > If you consistently encounter issues when creating a connection on a new machine, first try to remove it, and then [register it](/power-automate/desktop-flows/manage-machines#register-a-new-machine) again.